oprypin/crsfml/gitbook/window-events.md

 Read the above paragraph once again and make sure that you fully understand it, the [Event]({{book.api}}/Event.html) union is the cause of many problems for inexperienced programmers.

-Alright, now we can see what events CrSFML supports, what they mean and how to use them properly.
+Alright, now we can see what events SFML supports, what they mean and how to use them properly.

 ## The Closed event